top of page

 01

-My PhD disseration research explored the experiences of Black girls and young women with physical activity, from elementary through high school.
+Dr. Tuff's PhD dissertation research explored the experiences of Black girls and young women with physical activity, from elementary through high school.
 The goal was to understand what shaped their participation in those years to help health professionals create better programs that support Black girls and women stay active and healthy.

 02